Mori Hosseini

 Chairman of the Board

-On behalf of the Embry-Riddle Board of Trustees — thank you for your support.
-Forough and I wish you a healthy, happy New Year.
+On behalf of the Embry-Riddle Board of Trustees, I thank you for making a difference in the lives of our Eagles.
+Forough and I also wish you a very healthy and happy New Year.

 Sincerely,